OpenPhysProject/OpenPhys/docs/HowToAddLessons.md

 3. create templates for all of your content, which should match contentMapData.
 Note contentMapData index is row and the 2nd arrow is column.
 Both start at 0 and must be used for your file name.
+4. Note that [Bootstrap](http://getbootstrap.com/css/) is included in this project.
+You can use Bootstrap css as a powerful tool when styling your template files.
+In particular, we use [Bootstrap grids](https://getbootstrap.com/examples/grid/) for responsive layouts of content with images.

 Files to Change:
 ---------------